Perfect One Day in Grand Teton Itinerary for First-Timers

 Best Things to Do in Grand Teton in a Day

 Most likely, you’re kicking off your Grand Teton adventure from Jackson, Wyoming.
-In this itinerary, you’ll start by cruising along Highway 89, part of the 42 mile loop drive, for those famous sunrise viewpoints, then turn back and enter through Moose Junction.
+In this itinerary, you’ll start by cruising along one of the best scenic routes, Highway 89, part of the 42 mile loop drive, for those famous sunrise viewpoints, then turn back and enter through Moose Junction.
 From there, follow north through the park until you exit at the Moran Entrance.

 Early Morning: Sunrise Viewpoints and Short Hikes